eugenesvk/NeoVintageous/README.md

       - For a basic AutoHotkey example see [listen_WinMsg](./doc/listen_WinMsg.ahk)

   - Internationalization support of:
-    + :sparkles: non-QWERTY/non-Latin layouts based on custom user `keymap` dictionary in `User/NeoVintageous.kdl` (see [example config](./NeoVintageous.help.kdl)).
+    + ✨ non-QWERTY/non-Latin layouts based on custom user `keymap` dictionary in `User/NeoVintageous.kdl` (see [example config](./NeoVintageous.help.kdl)).
 Requires manually running `NeoVintageous: Generate non-QWERTY keymap` command to convert default NeoVintageous keybinds to use this keymap
-    + :sparkles: non-Latin keybinds, e.g., `noremap ц b` (or `(n)ц b`) to move back by word when a Cyrillic layout is on (does not work with modifier keys since Sublime Text doesn't report non-Latin keys in key combos, see [this ST issue](https://github.com/sublimehq/sublime_text/issues/5980))
+    + ✨ non-Latin keybinds, e.g., `noremap ц b` (or `(n)ц b`) to move back by word when a Cyrillic layout is on (does not work with modifier keys since Sublime Text doesn't report non-Latin keys in key combos, see [this ST issue](https://github.com/sublimehq/sublime_text/issues/5980))
-  - :sparkles: better configuration file format `NeoVintageous.kdl` (see [example](./NeoVintageous.help.kdl)) with:
+  - ✨ better configuration file format `NeoVintageous.kdl` (see [example](./NeoVintageous.help.kdl)) with:
     + Fewer quotes (and in the future v2 version with even fewer quotes):
       ```
        plugin    {  surround    {  punctuation_marks    ‘="‘’"    “="“”"    ‹="‹›"   «="«»" ;};}